 Conclusion

 There is a complicated relationship between core argument coding complexity and the environment in Trans-Himalayan languages of the EHR.
 The Hill/Valley framework, while useful for understanding the dynamics between social groups and how their sociocultural traits may have arisen from ecological conditions, I find to be weakly supported by its ecological foundations in the EHR.
-When applied to language complexity, it is not a good predictor, at least for core argument coding.
-This study aligns with other recent work that finds a lack of support between esotericity/exotericity and language complexity (Scherbakova et al, 2023).
+When applied to language complexity, it shows limited predictive power for explaining the marking of core argument relations in this sample.
+This study aligns with other recent work that finds a lack of support between esotericity/exotericity and language complexity (Shcherbakova et al., 2023).

 However, the factors aligned with Hill/Valley societies show consistent patterns.
-Particularly, whether a language is learnt as an L2 is statistically significant and has a consistent effect, stable across sample variations.
-Given the small sample size, this level of robustness provides support for the idea that widespread L2 learning facilitated morphological simplification in Trans-Himalayan, at least when it comes to core argument indexation on verbs.
-This finding aligns with theoretical predictions regarding the effect of L2 learning on complexity (Trudgill, 2011).
-On the other hand, L2 learning seems to have a positive (but non-significant) relationship with case-marking complexity.
-This needs follow-up, as larger case-marking inventories in languages learnt as a second language may reflect adding transparent case-marking, aiding L2 learners (Kusters, 2003:26).
+Particularly, whether a language is used as an L2 is supported even in quantitative models as a predictor of argument marking complexity.
+This provides support for the idea that widespread L2 learning may have facilitated morphological simplification in Trans-Himalayan, at least when it comes to core argument indexation on verbs.
+This finding aligns with theoretical predictions regarding the effect of L2 learning on complexity (Wray and Grace, 2007, Lupyan and Dale, 2010, Trudgill, 2011).
+On the other hand, L2 learning seems to have a positive (but non-significant) relationship with case marking complexity.
+This needs follow-up, as larger case marking inventories in languages learnt as a second language may reflect adding transparent case marking, aiding L2 learners (Kusters, 2003:26).

-Linguistic outcomes reflect language specific histories, and argument coding complexity might not be the most sensitive to sociocultural divisions like Hill and Valley.
+Linguistic outcomes reflect language-specific histories, and argument coding complexity might not be the most sensitive element of language to sociocultural divisions like Hill and Valley.
 However, the divide between "Hill" and "Valley" societies may not be that neat to begin with.
-Investigating their past reveals regular assimilation, migration and dispersal between the two types, and state-like mechanisms and intense multilingualism are more common than we think in Hill societies.
-This predicts Hill languages can simplify, but does not predict complex Valley languages: consistent with what we actually find!
+Investigating their past reveals regular assimilation, migration and dispersal between the two types, and state-like mechanisms and intense multilingualism are potentially more common than expected in Hill societies.
+This predicts Hill languages can simplify, but does not predict complex Valley languages, consistent with what we actually find.
 The question then, is why and when do Hill languages gain, retain and lose complexity – and what conditions promote these processes?

 A clearer understanding of the processes of loss, retention or gain of complexity can help us to understand the dynamics of how linguistic systems change, especially if these can be paired to language-specific histories.
 This study shows that even in linguistically complex and under-documented regions, systematic cataloguing and analysis of linguistic features, paired with careful sociocultural and geographic analysis can illustrate how pressures such as L2 learning interact with specific domains, such as the complexity of verbal paradigms.
 Future research can link these pressures to specific mechanisms such as the loss, retention, or innovation of complexity, improving our understanding of language change while incorporating lesser-studied parts of the world.